 We use the word love to express many different feelings.
 To love a country is to feel deeply attached to the country.
 To love tango is to be fascinated by and addicted to the dance.
 To love a child is to adore and pamper the child.
 To love a friend is to appreciate and feel comfortable, agreeable and close to that friend.
 To love someone with superior intelligence, talent, character, or physical attributes is to hold great respect, admiration and reverence for that person.
 To love someone of the opposite gender is to be sexually attracted to and want to marry and have children with that person.

 None of the above alone completely expresses the true meaning of love.
 True love is a combination of all these feelings.
-It is the deepest appreciation, attraction, attachment, admiration, adoration, veneration and affection for someone for whom you are willing to give up everything including yourself.
+It is the deepest appreciation, attraction, attachment, admiration, adoration, veneration and affection for someone for whom you are willing to give up everything.
 True love is altruist.
 It has no ego and pride.
 It is selfless, kind, generous and patient.
-It trusts, surrenders, devotes, obeys, gives, supports, yields, tolerates, endures, forgives and protects - just like the way we are treated in tango.
+It trusts, surrenders, devotes, obeys, gives, supports, yields, tolerates, endures, forgives and protects - just like how we should treat each other in tango.
 Love, like tango, is a relationship in which each partner must do his/her best in order to bring out the best of the other.
 The synergy of love will cease if the interactions stop; therefore, it should not be taken for granted, as tango attests.

-It needs to point out that, throughout human history, most relationships are not love-based, but need-based.
-Men and women have learned to love each other, because they need each other, and for the sake of their common happiness, they have no choice but love each other, as it is the case in tango.
+It needs to be pointed out that, throughout human history, most relationships are not love-based, but need-based.
+Men and women have learned to love each other, because they need and depend on each other, and for the sake of their common happiness, they have no better choice than loving each other, as it is the case in tango also.
 Like hatred, kindness is reciprocal.
 You do good to others and others will reciprocate the hospitality.
 In that sense, love is determined kindness, and the consequence of such efforts.
 Before individualism and feminism brainwashed us with egocentric, selfish, resentful and hateful messages, that is what people do to each other throughout human history.
 (See The Spirit of Tango.)

 Unfortunately, the American education completely ignores this.
 Our schools are dominated by capitalism, individualism and feminism that teach young men and women to be greed, individualistic, independent, self-seeking, strong-minded, disagreeable, competitive, and aggressive, i.e., everything that is opposite to love.
-The results are disastrous.
+The result is disastrous.
 According to an internal Department of Homeland Security report dated March 1, 2017, most foreign-born terrorists operating in the United States do not become radicalized until several years after entering the country.
 This means our own culture has contributed to the radicalization of the young minds.
-This culture is also the root cause of the dissension, disunity, extremism, hostility, polarization, antagonism, uncooperativeness and dysfunction in our governments, and the rapacity, competition, intolerance, hatred, tension, brokenness, divorce, crime and violence in our society today.
+This culture is also the root cause of the dissension, disunity, extremism, hostility, polarization, antagonism, uncooperativeness and dysfunction in our governments, and the rapacity, competition, intolerance, hatred, tension, brokenness, divorce, violence and crime in our society today.